 This reference identification guide includes all the 860 marine fish species that may be encountered while snorkeling in coastal Western Europe and the Mediterranean.

-Common in protected areas, especially in Plage de la Palud; rare elsewhere
+Common in protected areas, especially in Plage de la Palud; but also in Anse Magaud and Plage du Cap Rousset.
+Rare elsewhere

 One of the most common sights in the Mediterranean; frequently schooling in Neptune grass meadows